ResearchKit/ResearchKit/CONTRIBUTING.md

 accepted.
 Stay in contact, in case bugs are detected that may require your attention.

-When the project is next branched for release, your changes will be incorporated.
+At the next release, your changes will be incorporated.
 Queries may come back to you regarding localization, documentation, or other issues during this process.